shivamsinghal001/flow_reward_misspecification/README.md

 ```
 pip install -r requirements.txt
 ```
 from our main repository will install this package along with all of its depedencies.

+Additioally, instructions for installing SUMO, which is required for Flow, can be found [here](https://flow.readthedocs.io/en/latest/flow_setup.html).

 ## Citing Flow